MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 * Our interaction models are tested for objective and subjective criteria such as physical and cognitive effort, intuitiveness, and learnability.
 * Because interaction differs, visual and audio affordances and object behavior may also differ between the interaction models.
-* Combining parts of multiple interaction models together creates the risk of competing affordances, such as simultaneous hand rays and a head-gaze cursor, which overwhelm and confuse users.
+* Combining parts of multiple interaction models together creates the risk of competing affordances, such as simultaneous hand rays and a head-gaze cursor, which can overwhelm and confuse users.

 Here are some examples of how affordances and behaviors are optimized for each interaction model.
-We often see new users as similar questions, such as "how do I know the system is working, how do I know what I can do, and how do I know if it understood what I just did?"
+We often see new users have similar questions, such as "how do I know the system is working, how do I know what I can do, and how do I know if it understood what I just did?"

 <br>